Beatrice Chen, Executive Director | 陳苾芳, 行政總監

 Lily Deng is a Preventive Services Counselor at ISS.
 While she joined the Preventive Services team in summer 2018, her history with ISS is extensive, starting from a high school volunteer at our summer program, then as an afterschool programs Tutor during college, and most recently, an Assistant Site Director at our afterschool program at P.S.
 42. With her varying experiences within the organization, she is better equipped to lead and collaborate with families, staff, and the community.
 She holds a B.A. in Psychology with a minor in Asian American Studies from Hunter College.

-Gigi Deng, Assistant Site Director, P.S.
+Joyce Huang, Assistant Site Director, P.S.
 2

 Jane Huang, Assistant Site Director, P.S.
 42